Russian buttercream frosting an extremely glossy, smooth and delicious frosting that also happens to be the easiest frosting to make.

 American Buttercream - Made with butter and powdered sugar, very sickly sweet and rich, thick consistency.
 This is what you woudl expect to find on most store bought cakes.

-Swiss Meringue Buttercream - Similar to Italian buttercream in texture and taste, but made by cooking the egg whites and sugar on a bain marie beofre whipping and adding butter.
+Swiss Meringue Buttercream - Similar to Italian buttercream in texture and taste, but made by cooking the egg whites and sugar on a bain marie before whipping and adding butter.

 German Buttercream - Also known as custard buttercream.
 This is absolutely delicious but it is a long process as you have to first make a custard (pastry cream) and then whip it into the butter.
 I use this in my Vanilla Custard Cake recipe.

 Cream Cheese Frosting - Similar to American buttercream but with the addition of cream cheese.
-This is amazing on fall desserts and things like Red Velvet Cupcakes.
+This is amazing on fall desserts and things like Red Velvet Brownies.

-French Buttercream - Similar process to Italian and Swiss buttercream, but using egg yolks instead of egg whites.
-This makes for a much richer, more custard like frosting.
+French Buttercream - This is a similar process to Italian and Swiss buttercream, but using egg yolks instead of egg whites.
+This makes for a much richer, more custard-like frosting.
+Great for indulgent desserts like Pistachio Dacquoise.

 All of these frostings are fantastic for different purposes, but I love Russian buttercream for being able to create a high-quality, glossy buttercream with a very easy process.
 It all comes down to personal preference and how much time you are willing ot invest in your frosting.
 But I know for sure this easy Russian buttercream recipe has become a staple in my repertoire as it is the perfect frosting for balancing impressive results with a quick and easy recipe.